 Instagram Software Engineer, Greg Hochmuth, made reference to this by describing it as the network effect.
 Hochmuth stated, “Once people come in, then the network effect kicks in and there’s an overload of content.
 People click around.
 There’s always another hashtag to click on then it takes on its own life, like an organism, and people can become obsessive.”
 Which isn’t rocket science, but it made perfect sense as to why I used to spend hours browsing through social networks as if I had all the time in the world.

 Aside from starting this blog, removing a few of my social media accounts has been the most cathartic thing that I’ve done within the past 5 years.
-No exaggeration.
 I have enough integrity to admit that, like most, I became hooked on the attention I would receive from people I knew and the ones I didn’t.
 I began craving the amount of “likes” that I would receive from a witty Facebook post, waiting on the amount of “retweets” that I would receive after one of my extensive Twitter rants, and looking forward to that “double tap” that I would receive from my Instagram crush on one of my rehearsed selfies.